gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 `JavaCompileInterceptorsDeclaration` is defined by Gradle developer and with help of annotation processor Gradle then generates bytecode replacements.
 The actual replacement happens when the user runs his Gradle build.

-**_Note: Groovy interception uses the same mechanism but replacements are a bit more complicated due to the dynamic nature of Groovy.
+**_Note: Dynamic Groovy interception uses the same mechanism but replacements are a bit more complicated due to the dynamic nature of Groovy.
 And due to that build logic is also intercepted when code is run and not just on the bytecode level._**

 Next sections will explain more in detail how we can define interceptors and how the code is then replaced.